 - The Vanderbilt Assessment Scale - reviews symptoms of ADHD according to the DSM-IV criteria.
 It also screens for co-existing conditions such as behavioral disorder, oppositional-defiant disorder, anxiety, and depression.

-- Behavior Assessment System for Children (BASC) - assesses hyperactivity, aggression and behavioral problems.
+- Behavior Assessment System for Adolescents - assesses hyperactivity, aggression and behavioral problems.
 It also addresses anxiety, depression, attention and learning problems and lack of certain essential skills.

-- Child Behavior Checklist/Teacher Report Form - assesses physical complaints, aggressive or delinquent behavior and withdrawal.
+- Adolescent Behavior Checklist/Teacher Report Form - assesses physical complaints, aggressive or delinquent behavior and withdrawal.

-Other important diagnostic tools include computer-based “continuous performance tests” where the child gives very simple responses (i.e., click a button) to a simple stimulus (numbers, letters, etc.) on a computer screen.
+Other important diagnostic tools include computer-based “continuous performance tests” where the adolescent or teen gives very simple responses (i.e., click a button) to a simple stimulus (numbers, letters, etc.) on a computer screen.

-These tests are designed to be long and tedious so if a child has ADD/ADHD they will be challenged.
+These tests are designed to be long and tedious so if an adolescent has ADD/ADHD they will be challenged.
 The attention they display in this test, and any subsequent mistakes or mistake patterns, are analyzed to help understand the individual weaknesses.
-Children with ADD/ADHD will make specific errors on this test; some of which also measure hyperactivity.
+Adolescents with ADD/ADHD will make specific errors on this test; some of which also measure hyperactivity.

 These tests include Continuous Performance tests such as: